Mariana crow

 It is a rare bird which has steadily declined in numbers since the 1960s.
 On Guam there are no remaining native Mariana Crows, the population having been decimated by the introduction of the brown tree snake.
-On Rota the population has declined to less than 200 individuals, the main threats here being the reduction of suitable habitat because of development and predation.
-Despite translocations of from Rota to the Guam National Wildlife Refuge in the late 1990's and early 2000's, by 2011 the Mariana Crow was extirpated from Guam.
+On Rota the population has declined to fewer than 200 individuals, the main threats here being the reduction of suitable habitat because of development and predation.
+Despite translocations from Rota to the Guam National Wildlife Refuge in the late 1990s and early 2000s, by 2011 the Mariana Crow was extirpated from Guam.
 Current conservation efforts on Rota include habitat protection, and a captive rear-and-release program.
 The International Union for Conservation of Nature has rated the bird as being "critically endangered".

 Description

 The Mariana crow is a small black crow with a bluish-black gloss on its tail, and a greenish-black gloss on its back, underparts, head, and wings.
 In general, females are smaller than males.
 An adult weighs about 9 oz and is about 15 in long.

 The Mariana crow has a variety of vocalizations, including two locational calls used to maintain contact between pairs, family members and flock mates.
 These locational calls are either a high-pitched series of one to three caw or hi sounds, or a series of longer caw sounds with a nasal aaa element to the call; the latter call may be used exclusively between mated pairs.
 Alarm calls are a rapid series of sharp caws.
 The birds also make a variety of squalling, guttural sounds, which may be done either quietly or excitedly.